 Things I would have bought today:

 A 1950’s orange bathing cap.
 I have wanted a bathing cap since A) Watching little Orphan Annie swim with one in Daddy Warbucks’ pool.
 B) Miss Piggie’s swimming show in “The Muppets…” and of course when C) Hailey Mills has one on when “she” stands on her own shoulders and beckons the evil potential step-mother into the depths.
+In fact, I think she rocks a bathing cap in a lot of scenes.

 A vintage hat box from Paris with gold and black filigree.
 Gorgeous.
+Perfect for keeping tea party hats secure between tea parties!

-A royal blue hat with veil and a plum of matching blue flowers and feathers
+A royal blue hat with veil and a plum of matching blue flowers and feathers.
+To go in the hat box, of course.

 A set of silver sugar cube tongs, the pincer part shaped like the talons of an Eagle or a Griffin.
 I got a little overly excited at the mental image of dive bombing my tea with sugar cubes dropped from the great heights of a large bird.
 I may have made bomb sound effects- luckily the antiques dealer laughed.
 I also concocted an elaborate story of how our future grandchildren would fight to own these some day- and I would happily grant them to the grandchild with the best Griffin/Eagle story.
 Alas.
 The silver sugar cube tongs were much too pricey.